Jeff Lemire: Early work

 After self-publishing the Xeric Award-winning comic book Lost Dogs in 2005 via his Ashtray Press imprint, Lemire was employed at Top Shelf Productions.
+While beginning his comics career, Lemire worked as a line cook in restaurants to support himself.
+He continued working in kitchens even after Essex County began to be published by Top Shelf Productions, as the books initially did not provide enough income for him to live on.
+He had originally expected to continue working in kitchens while making comics as a personal passion, rather than as a full-time career.

 Lemire serialized a science-fiction strip called Fortress in the quarterly UR Magazine.

 In 2006 Lemire's work was included in an international symposium gathering artists, scholars, curators, publishers, librarians, critics, and writers at the Banff Centre.
 Lemire's work was part of the "Comic Craze" exhibit, which showcased Canadian comics and narrative fiction.

 Essex County

 Lemire wrote and illustrated the Eisner and Harvey Award-nominated Essex County Trilogy for Top Shelf in 2008–2009.

 In June 2011 it was announced that visual effects artist John Dykstra would direct an adaptation of Essex County entitled Super Zero.

 2012 saw the publication of a new graphic novel from Top Shelf called The Underwater Welder, which was released to critical acclaim.

 In December 2015, it was announced that First Generation Films had optioned the rights to Essex County to develop the graphic novel as a television series from Canada's CBC.
 Aaron Martin was set as writer and showrunner, as well as executive producing with Lemire.

 In October 2020, Lemire revealed that the show will commence filming in 2022 as a six-episode mini-series with himself serving as writer, showrunner, and producer.
 The series, Essex County, premiered on March 19, 2023, on CBC Television.